The Solar Tax Credit Will Step Down After 2019

 - The Solar Tax Credit Will Step Down After 2019

-- The Demand for Commercial Solar is Rapidly Growing in Colorado.
+- Colorado Commercial Solar is Rapidly Growing.

 - What happens to your Solar panels in the Summer?